Razmo99/TelstraTrackMonitorAPI/README.md

 # TelstraTrackMonitorAPI
 Intended to be a Structured way to interface with Telstra's Track & Monitor API.\

-Its currently focuses on Devices.
+It mostly focuses on devices for now.

-Currently contains a series of useful classes and methods for:\
+Has classes and methods for:
 * Token Management - Get/Load/save/update
-* Retreiving Devices, with specified parameters
+* Getting Devices with specified params

 # Installation
 ~~~